-In addition to bank and wage liens, the department also makes extensive use of the State's Set-Off Debt program for income tax refunds otherwise intended for delinquent taxpayers.
+Staff also issue bank and wage liens as may be necessary and make extensive use of the State's Set-Off Debt program for income tax refunds otherwise intended for delinquent taxpayers.
 Holds are also placed on DMV registrations in cases of delinquent Car Taxes.

-Finally, once taxes have been delinquent for three months, accounts are placed with the Department's private collection agency, Nationwide Credit Corporation (NCC).
-There is no cost to the City for this collection effort.
-As approved by Council during FY 2018 budget deliberations, NCC charges a 20% collection fee to the delinquent taxpayer, pursuant to Va.
+Finally, once taxes have been delinquent for three months, accounts are placed with the department's private collection agency, Nationwide Credit Corporation (NCC).
+Similar to TACS, this outsourcing is at no cost to the City as the delinquent taxpayer is responsible for NCC's 20% collection fee, as authorized by Va.
 Code § 58.1-3958.
-While the delinquent taxpayer pays this added collection fee to NCC, the entire local tax liability is otherwise remitted to the City.

-In FY 2018, NCC collected \$1.85 million in City Car Taxes.
-Of this amount, \$1.31 million was in late payments for tax year 2017, and \$546,435 was in delinquent prior year taxes (tax years 2012 to 2016).
-Taxpayers are given ample opportunity to avoid NCC's additional collection fee, as the Department of Finance sends appropriate warning letters in advance of placement.
-These warning letters generated \$868,699 payments directly to the City, in advance of placement with NCC.
+In FY 2019, NCC collected \$2.6 million in City Car Taxes.
+Of this amount, \$1.5 million was from late payments for the current tax year 2018, and \$1.1 million was from delinquent prior year taxes (tax years 2013 - 2017).
+Again, taxpayers are given ample opportunity to avoid NCC's additional collection fee, as the Department of Finance sends appropriate warning letters in advance of placement.
+These warning letters generated \$415,033 payments directly to the City, in advance of placement with NCC.

-Along with numerous telephone calls and letters, collection efforts included 902 bank and wage liens generating \$161,562 in payments.
-The Department of Finance also anticipates making greater use of vehicle boots during FY 2019, as necessary.
-Staff also assists taxpayers with documented financial hardship, currently administering 152 payment plans (85 Car Tax; 54 Real Estate; and 13 Business Taxes).
+Along with numerous telephone calls and letters, collection efforts included 561 bank and wage liens generating approximately \$105,000 in payments.
+Staff also assists taxpayers with documented financial hardship, currently administering 111 payment plans (68 Car Tax; 38 Real Estate; and 5 Business Taxes).